evvvvil/urptransitionshaders-docs/README.md

 **Write Depth**<br>
 Forces depth write on this material.
 Tick this to resolve depth issues with transparent meshes, such as when multiple overlapping meshes share the same transition material.

+**Mirror Transition**<br>
+Mirror transition will fade both axis directions.
+For example to reveal an object from its center outwards vertically and in both up and down direction.

+**Mirror Offset**<br>
+_This option is only available when `Mirror Transition` is ON._<br> Offset start of mirror effect.
+Useful when `Direction` is `Negative` - should be close to 0 when `Positive`.
+Change this to pull in or push out the start of mirror effect.
+Combine this value - to hide enough of object at the start of transition, and the scale value to reveal enough of the object at the end.

 **Shadow Scale**<br>
 Same as `Scale` but for shadows.
 It lets you adjust the shadow transition scale separately to fine tune the shadow transition and align it with the mesh transition.
 Value should be close to `Scale` above however it depends on your `Shadow Alpha Clipping` value.